apache/www-site/content/legal/generative-tooling.md

 ## Can contributions to ASF projects include AI generated content? {#include-in-contributions}

 The Apache-2.0 license, and the Apache Individual Contribution License Agreement, both remind contributors that they are responsible for disclosing any copyrighted materials in submitted contributions that are not their original creation.
-This is as true when using generative AI tooling, as it is when using materials from public websites or code from other open source projects.
+This is as true when using generative AI tooling, as it is when using materials from public websites or code from other open-source projects.

 When disclosing these materials, contributors should also identify the licensing for these materials.
 The ASF maintains a [3rd Party Licensing Policy](/legal/resolved.html) that provides guidance on which licenses are acceptable, along with instructions on the treatment of [3rd Party Works](/legal/src-headers.html#3party).